|Fees||Look up fees|

 Intended learning outcomes

-- an understanding the basic processes involved in the articulation of sounds and speech production;
+- Understand the basic processes involved in the articulation of sounds and speech production

-- gained knowledge about the various aspects of pronunciation and their role in communication;
+- Demonstrate knowledge about the various aspects of pronunciation and their role in communication

-- become familiar with the pronunciation aspects of Australian English;
+- Demonstrate familiarity with the pronunciation aspects of Australian English

 Students who successfully complete this subject should have:

-- further developed their written and spoken skills; and
+- Further developed their written and spoken skills

 - Improved their ability to function in the workplace.